imitelis/email-app/README.md

 ### Carlos:
   *  Review basics of Redux and Session management
   *  Review basics of CI/CD and frontend pipeline (fly/heroku)
-  *  Start `frontend` folder and configure vite and TS
+  *  Start `frontend` folder and configure vite and TS V
   *  Build the `login`, `signup` and `email` pages
   *  Build the `NavBar` component
   *  Build the `user context` in React